kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

   mode = "text"))
 ```

 but I am sure that there will be some kinks to iron out.
 The converse is true on the output side.
 Issues have been
 created for HBase, Avro, Mahout and Cassandra compatibility (#19, #44, #39 and #20) and now people who need those are in a position to get things done, with a little work.
 Pull requests welcome.

+###Internal format is now binary
+As hinted above we now use internally and as default a binary format, a combination of R native serde and typedbytes.
+This gives us the highest compatibility with R, meaning any R value should be a valid key or value in the mapreduce sense.
+For instance, models used to cause errors, now they don't.
+The goal is to support everything, if you find exceptions please do not hesitate to submit an issue.
+If you have data stored in the old native format, don't fret, it has now been renamed `native.text`, but we would suggest to wind its use down.

 ###Loose ends